 We took an off-season garden tour with herbalist Jane Desotelle, whose plant sanctuary is located in the city of Plattsburgh.
 Enjoy!
 And be inspired to plan for your own garden in 2021.

-This December, TAUNY is taking you on a virtual tour of Traditions of the Season.
+From 2020 to 2021, TAUNY is taking you on a virtual tour of Traditions of the Season.
 We'll be checking in with people around the North Country to learn what they are up to at this time of year.